Stewart Cockburn

-History
+Early life and education

-Cockburn was the only child of journalist Rodney Cockburn and his second wife, Ruby Ethel, née Adams.
+Alexander Stewart Cockburn was born in 1921.
+He was the only child of journalist Rodney Cockburn and his second wife, Ruby Ethel, née Adams.
 (Her first husband, Lieut.
 Melville Farmer, was killed in action in the First World War.)
 Cockburn was about to turn eleven years old when his father died.

-Educated at Scotch College, he left school at sixteen after earning his Leaving Certificate.
+Educated at Scotch College, Adelaide, he left school at sixteen after earning his Leaving Certificate.